-Study setting: The study was conducted at all pediatric wards inpatient and outpatient of Sohag General Hospital (SGH), Gerga general hospital (GGH) both belong to Ministry of Health, Sohag teaching hospital (STH) belongs to that the general organization for teaching hospitals and institutes, and ElHelal hospital which belongs to the health insurance hospitals.
+Study setting: The study was conducted at all pediatric wards inpatient and outpatient of Sohag General Hospital (SGH), Gerga general hospital (GGH) both belong to Ministry of Health, Sohag teaching hospital (STH) that belongs to the general organization for teaching hospitals and institutes, and ElHelal hospital which belongs to the health insurance hospitals.

-Subjects: all health care providers (physicians and nurses) that care for neonates, infants, children, were recruited from pediatric units previously mentioned the of hospitals.
+Subjects: all health care providers (physicians and nurses) that care for neonates, infants, children, were recruited from pediatric units of the previously mentioned hospitals.
 The total number of possible participants in the designated hospitals during the time of the study was 168 physicians, 130 nurses.
-They were chosen every other day using simple randomization and after COMMON PITFALLS REGARDING COMPLEMENTARY FEEDING PRACTICES AMONG HEALTH CARE PROVIDERS...
-Hanaa Refaay Abd Allah, Somaya Mohamed Abd El-Ghany, Amal Gaber Mohamed, Heba Mohamed Abd El-Galil receiving approval from the ethical committee of Al-Azhar University, a total sample of 234 of health care providers (78.5% of the total number) were completed from the previously mentioned hospitals during the period from September 2019 to September 2020.
+They were chosen every other day using simple randomization and after receiving approval from the ethical committee of Al-Azhar University, a total sample of 234 of health care providers (78.5% of the total number) were completed from the previously mentioned hospitals during the period from September 2019 to September 2020 questionnaire: The after explaining of the purpose of the study, an informed consent was obtained from the studied health care providers before fulfillment of the face-to-face structured questionnaire. interview The designed questionnaire was prepared to meet the objectives of the study to identify common pitfalls regarding complementary feeding practices among studied health care providers and the questionnaire started by taking personal data: age, sex, affiliation, mobile number, place of work, of experience duration and workshops regarding complementary feeding.